aniketkeshri12/Heart-disease-predictor/README.md

 # Heart-disease-predictor
 Heart disease prediction using machine learning Logistic regression algorithm to predict whether a person has a heart disease or not.
+NOTE : Hosted on local host using streamlit

 ![image](https://github.com/aniketkeshri12/Heart-disease-predictor/assets/67973829/f9f6f0bb-8848-4f37-860c-2610b4042198)